-1. Tobacco use killed 100 million people during the 20th century.
+1. Smoking tobacco killed 100 million people during the 20th century.

-2. Tobacco use is the world’s leading cause of preventable death.
+2. Smoking tobacco is the world’s leading cause of preventable death.

-3. Tobacco kills prematurely – smokers lose 15 years of life prematurely.
+3. Smoking tobacco kills prematurely – smokers lose 15 years of life prematurely.

-6. Tobacco use costs the world an estimated $500 billion each year in health care expenditures, productivity losses, fire damage and other costs
+6. Smoking tobacco use costs the world an estimated $500 billion each year in health care expenditures, productivity losses, fire damage and other costs

 7. 25 000 people die annually in South Africa of smoking-related illnesses.

-8. 2.5 million workdays are lost in SA due to absenteeism from tobacco-related illnesses.
+8. 2.5 million workdays are lost in SA due to absenteeism from smoking tobacco-related illnesses.

-People cite many reasons for using tobacco, including pleasure, improved performance and vigilance, relief of depression, curbing hunger, and weight control.
+People cite many reasons for smoking tobacco, including pleasure, improved performance and vigilance, relief of depression, curbing hunger, and weight control.

 The primary addicting substance in cigarettes is nicotine.
 But cigarette smoke contains thousands of other chemicals that also damage health.
 Hazards include heart disease, lung cancer and emphysema, peptic ulcer, disease and stroke.
 Withdrawal symptoms of smoking include hunger, sleep disturbances and depression.